 In Switzerland, there are countless lookout towers with gigantic views of the surrounding area.
 You can even climb some of these towers free of charge.
 These include, for example, the Bachtelturm in Hinwil, the Chutzenturm wooden tower in the Frienisberg forest, the Hasenbergturm on the Hasenberg, the Gurten observation tower in Bern, the Weitsicht nature observation tower in Altenrhein, the bird observation tower at the Klingnau reservoir and the viewing platforms in the Rhine Gorge.

 Discover special human and earth stories at 13 UNESCO World Heritage sites in Switzerland.
 You have free access to most of them.
-These include the vineyard terraces of Lavaux, the Swiss Tectonic Arena Sardona, the Old Town of Bern, the Swiss Alps Jungfrau-Aletsch area, and the Albula and Bernina landscapes with the Rhaetian Railway.
+These include the vineyard terraces of Lavaux, the Swiss Tectonic Arena Sardona, the old town of Bern, the Swiss Alps Jungfrau-Aletsch area, and the Albula and Bernina landscape with the Rhaetian Railway.

 The Mont Vully grottoes were dug into the sandstone for defense purposes at the time of the First World War.
 Today, the 200 m long gallery serves as a unique playground for children.
 There is a lot to discover here and a lot of fun is guaranteed.